sorterevolver/Deep-Learning-Studies/Clean_and_Dirty_Garbage_Containers_Classification/clean/readme.txt

-all clean labeled images should be put in a folder named "clean,"
+All clean labeled images should be added here